 Most babies start teething at about six months of age and have their first tooth by their first birthday.
 This baby teething chart shows roughly what to expect.
 You can read our baby teeth guide if you want to know more about when baby's teeth will appear, and in what order.

 However, there is no fixed timeline for when teeth start to appear (babies can even be born with teeth), and teething can be equally unpredictable.

 Some babies don't seem at all bothered by their new teeth erupting, whereas for others it causes significant discomfort.
 Certain teeth will probably come through more easily than others.
 And the symptoms of teething might appear days or weeks before the tooth itself pops through.

 All of this uncertainty can leave you analysing every sign and wondering when those little chompers will finally emerge!
 Rest assured, your baby's teeth will get there when they are ready.

 How long does teething last for?

-Most children have their full set of baby teeth by age three.
-Don't worry – this doesn't mean they'll be teething all the way through until then.
-In fact, teething pain usually comes in bursts, lasting for a few days at a time before easing again.
+Most children have their full set of baby teeth by age three, but this doesn't mean they'll be teething all the way through until then.
+In fact, teething pain usually comes in bursts.
+It lasts for a few days at a time before easing again.
 It can feel like a lot longer than this at the time though, especially if your infant is having trouble sleeping.